-Women’s running is more popular than ever before around the world.
+Women’s running is more popular around the world than ever before.
 It is truly inspiring to see what they have achieved in the running scene.
-They have empowered and taught us to be strong, resilient, persevere and have the courage to cross the finish line like a boss.
+They have empowered and taught us to be strong, resilient, and persevering, and to have the courage to cross the finish line like a boss.
 In summary, women really do run the world (no pun intended).

-We spoke to three elite women runners as they talked about how they became an woman athlete and what motivates them to run a marathon.
-The reason why our women runners run for a marathon will inspire you to join them to run a marathon.
+We spoke to three elite women runners as they talked about how they became female athletes and what motivates them.
+Their reasons for running will undoubtedly inspire you to join them at the starting line of a marathon.

 1. Jamie Goh